-3.1 Charter of CSR Activities
+3.1.
+Charter of CSR Activities

-DB notes the important developments in the field of CSR policy making in India and recognises the initiative taken by the Ministry of Corporate Affairs in identifying a list of activities eligible for being considered as CSR activities.
-Given the thorough listing of the activities, Deutsche Bank hereby adopts the same list as its broad charter of activities in India as listed in the Schedule VII under Section 135 of the Companies Act 135 (Annexure 1) read with the definition of "Corporate Social Responsibility" defined under Section 2 (d) of the Companies (Corporate Social responsibility Policy) Amendment Rules, 2021.
+The Company notes the important developments in the field of CSR policy making in India and recognises the initiative taken by the Ministry of Corporate Affairs in identifying a list of activities eligible for being considered as CSR activities.
+Given the thorough listing of the activities, the Company hereby adopts the same list as its broad charter of activities in India as listed in the Schedule VII under Section 135 of the Act (Annexure 1) read with the definition of "Corporate Social Responsibility" as defined under Section 2 (d) of the Companies (Corporate Social responsibility Policy) Rules, 2014, as amended from time to time.

-3.2 Focus Areas
+3.2.
+Focus Areas

-In India, the Branch will primarily focus in the areas of Education, Social & Environmental Sustainability and Healthcare to create impact and achieve results.
-However, this will not preclude DB from supporting any CSR activity falling within the scope of Schedule VII of Section 135 of the Companies Act, 2013 if the activity is approved in line with the process stipulated in this Policy.
+The Company's primary focus will be in the areas of Education, Healthcare and Social & Environmental Sustainability in order to create impact and achieve results.
+However, this will not preclude the Company from supporting any CSR activity falling within the scope of Schedule VII of Section 135 of the Act if the activity is approved in line with the process stipulated in this policy.

-3.2.1 Education
+3.2.1.
+Education / Born to Be

-DB will work directly or with partners towards enabling underprivileged children and youth overcome poverty through education and to reach their full potential, by boosting their aspirations, improving their skill set and by making vocational training and job placements available to them.
-DB will work across the education continuum - primary, secondary, and tertiary levels leading up to employability.
-DB will also work directly or with partners to provide life skills to children, youth and adults thereby boosting their confidence and improving their employability.
+The Company will work directly or with partners towards enabling underprivileged children and youth overcome poverty through education and to reach their full potential, by boosting their aspirations, improving their skill set and by making vocational training and job placements available to them.
+The Company will work across the education continuum - primary, secondary and tertiary levels leading up to employability.
+The Company will also work directly or with partners to provide life skills to children, youth and adults thereby boosting their confidence and improving their employability.